Paramedics in Germany: Access

 To be allowed to start EMS school an applicant has to be generally healthy.
-The needed school education is a higher leveled certificate of secondary education (Mittlere Reife), alternative a basic level certificate of secondary education (Hauptschulabschluss) with an additional vocational training of at least two years.
+The needed school education is a higher level certificate of secondary education (Mittlere Reife), or alternatively a basic level certificate of secondary education (Hauptschulabschluss) with an additional vocational training of at least two years.

 University based programs may exist, then a secondary education certification for university entrance (Abitur) is needed.

 The applicant has to get contracted (and paid) by an employer during his apprenticeship.
 The employer then organizes the education together with an EMS school.

 Since it is mandatory to have a contract during the education period there is almost no way to get the Notfallsanitäter qualification on own expenses, only exception would be for university students in emergency related degree programs (and, technically, for public servants, i.e. career fire fighters or police officers).

 There is no defined side entry for other medical professions, only a general rule for authorities enabling them accreditation of other education.

-A time limited transition rule for holders of the now outdated Rettungsassistent certification is valid until the end of the year 2023.
-It requires mandatory courses dependent on time of work experience and a supplemental state exam, alternative attending the full state exam for Notfallsanitäter.
+A time limited transition rule for holders of the outdated Rettungsassistent certification was valid until the end of the year 2023.
+It required mandatory courses dependent on time of work experience and a supplemental state exam, alternative attending the full state exam for Notfallsanitäter.